terrabakky/documentation-api/ExternalId.md

 You need data.id (`77923950-9ab1-11e7-9ebb-4794edfe32bf`) for registering a new account.

 IMPORTANT:
-> For security reasons, External Ids are only valid for one hour
+> For security reasons, External Ids are only valid for one hour.
+If you do not use it to create an account within the hour, you must generate a new external id and start over.